 The affiliate relationship is not immediately clear on websites or the emails sent out promoting them

 In many, many web endorsements and promotional emails, it is not clear that the person recommending a product or software is receiving money from it.
 The laws are hazy and the disclaimer I mentioned above is often not part of the pitch or all the links to the product.
-Because of that, a naïve reader can make a decision to buy a product for the wrong reasons—believing an honest endorsement that was a marketing pitch.
+Because of that, a naïve reader can make a decision to buy a product for the wrong reasons—believing an honest endorsement that was in reality a marketing pitch.
 Or links can be clicked before the unsuspecting reader gets to the bottom of the email where the Affiliate disclaimer is.

 But the site paid BIG affiliate bonuses.
 I would not have made the purchase if I realized what was going on initially.
 The research I later did revealed that the glowing endorsements were made by “affiliates” of this software and many people complained about these sites when they also realized that the gushing comments could not be trusted because they were made by people interested more in making money than in giving honest evaluations.